How to Start a Money Making Small Business

 Gone are the days of searching print ads for a job to make a living.
 In today’s environment, the internet is at your fingertips, making it easier than ever for small businesses to find additional ways to make money online and offline.
 In fact, setting up two streams of income can be a simple task.
 To find good business ideas, just ask yourself:

 - Do you have any personal skills or expertise that would make you a natural candidate to start a certain type of lucrative business?

-- Is there a vexing problem that you could solve with a small business?
+- Is there a common problem that you could solve with a small business?

 - Are there any emerging trends or technologies that could be used for a source of income?